aproxis/VideoCutter/.clinerules/10-project-files.md

 **Core Purpose and Logic:**
 This script defines the main graphical user interface (GUI) for the VideoCutter application using Tkinter.
 The `VideoCutterGUI` class encapsulates the entire GUI logic, including window setup, variable initialization, interface creation (tabs, controls, buttons), and event handling.
 -   **Initialization**: Sets up the main Tkinter window, initializes `tk.StringVar`, `tk.IntVar`, `tk.DoubleVar`, and `tk.BooleanVar` for all configurable parameters, and loads initial configuration settings.
--   **Layout Management**: Organizes the GUI into a tabbed interface (`ttk.Notebook`) with "Main Settings", "Title Settings", "Subtitles", and "Overlay Effects" tabs.
+-   **Layout Management**: Organizes the GUI into a tabbed interface (`ttk.Notebook`) with "Main Settings", "Title Settings", "Subtitles", "Overlay Effects", and "DepthFlow" tabs.
 Each tab contains various input widgets (Entry, Text, OptionMenu, Combobox, Scale, Checkbutton, Radiobutton) for user input.
 -   **Configuration Management**: Integrates with `gui_config_manager.py` to load, save, and delete configuration presets, and to update the config file dropdown.
--   **Input Handling**: Collects all user-defined settings from the GUI widgets into a dictionary (`_collect_gui_settings`).
+-   **Input Handling**: Collects all user-defined settings from the GUI widgets into a dictionary (`_collect_gui_settings`) by delegating to the `collect_settings` method of each individual frame instance.
 -   **Process Orchestration**: Triggers the video processing pipeline (`run_pipeline_for_project` or `run_batch_pipeline` from `videocutter.main`) in a separate thread to keep the GUI responsive during long-running operations.
 -   **Dynamic UI**: Includes logic to enable/disable related controls based on checkbox states (e.g., watermark, subscribe overlay, effect overlay, subtitle shadow, title settings).
 It also dynamically updates the subtitle preview based on changes to subtitle parameters.
 -   **File Browsing**: Allows users to browse for batch input folders.